-- 3.6.3.1 Upon receiving a development contributions assessment, an applicant may formally request Council to review the development contribution required and remit, reduce or postpone the development contribution payment. - 3.6.3.2 Any such request will be made in writing no later than 14 working days after the date on which Council issues an assessment, setting out the reasons for the request.
+3.6.3.1 Upon receiving a development contributions assessment, an applicant may formally request Council to review the development contribution required and remit, reduce or postpone the development contribution payment.

-- 3.6.3.3 Prior to accepting any such request for review, Council will require the applicant to provide specific details of the manner in which its proposals qualify for a remission, reduction or postponement. - 3.6.3.4 The Council Hearings Committee will consider any request for review of a development contribution and in doing so: - a) will, as soon as reasonably practicable, publicly notify and consider the request; - b) will give at least five working days' notice to the applicant of the date, time and place of the hearing; - c) may at its discretion uphold, remit, in whole or in part, or postpone (as the case may be) the original development contribution assessed; - d) will advise the applicant in writing of the decision within ten working days of the decision being made. - 3.6.3.5 The Council may charge a fee as determined in its annual schedule of fees, to consider a request.
+- 3.6.3.2 Any such request will be made in writing no later than 14 working days after the date on which Council issues an assessment, setting out the reasons for the request. - 3.6.3.3 Prior to accepting any such request for review, Council will require the applicant to provide specific details of the manner in which its proposals qualify for a remission, reduction or postponement. - 3.6.3.4 The Council Hearings Committee will consider any request for review of a development contribution and in doing so: - a) will, as soon as reasonably practicable, publicly notify and consider the request; - b) will give at least five working days' notice to the applicant of the date, time and place of the hearing; - c) may at its discretion uphold, remit, in whole or in part, or postpone (as the case may be) the original development contribution assessed; - d) will advise the applicant in writing of the decision within ten working days of the decision being made. - e) If the Council Hearings Committee is unable to consider the request for review, an Independent Commissioner may be appointed and delegated to hear and determine the review.
+The Independent Commissioner shall be appointed by the Chief Executive in consultation with the Hearings Committee Chair.
+An Independent Commissioner will only be used where matters related to timeframes, conflicts of interest or any other matter are recorded in a subsequent Council agenda. - 3.6.3.5 The Council may charge a fee as determined in its annual schedule of fees, to consider a request.